Shrutij26/Voice-Assistant/README.md

 📋 Command to Run
-Clone the repo and run this command to start the Voice Assistant: git clone https://github.com/your-username/voice-assistant.git && cd voice-assistant && pip install speechrecognition pyttsx3 wikipedia && python voice_assistant.py
+Clone the repo and run this command to start the Voice Assistant: https://github.com/Shrutij26/Voice-Assistant.git&& cd voice-assistant && pip install speechrecognition pyttsx3 wikipedia && python voice_assistant.py

 Built with 💖 by [Your Name]